Monday, 22 March 2010

 Who would be the village photographer to go with the abusive doctor (that is his daughter in the picture) and manipulative pastor who help make the film such a masterpiece description of sexual repression and abuse of power?
 How about Terry Richardson, currently on the end of a slamming for being exploitative of young models.

 He'd fit right in, no, the whole fashion industry would fit right in.
-There is the conceit that the fashion industry are some kind of inclusive, liberal institution where freedom of expression and thought are held to the fore.
+There is the conceit that the fashion industry are some kind of inclusive, liberal institution where freedom of expression and thought are held to the fore - and in places that is true.
 Yet Terry Richardson has been manipulating models/wannabe models into sexual contact with him in front of his lackeys, with the implicit premise that if you do as he says then success will come ("It's not who you know, it's who you blow.").
 These young models are ambitious and some are easily manipulated into doing things they don't want to.
 Throw in a few body-image problems, mental health issues/eating disorders and then the vulnerability Richardson is preying on becomes positively abusive.
 It's not just a bit of harmless fun in other words.

 What is interesting is how people have sprung to his defence ( here and check out some of the comments out on Photo-Editor).
-It's no secret that Richardson and others have been doing this, indeed half the fashion industry are complicit in it - which to a certain extent excuses Richardson, but only inasmuch as it condemns the fashion industry as a whole, an industry that has absolutely no interest in monitoring what goes on in the name of promoting and producing its products or in preventing the abuses that accompany this promotion and production.
+It's no secret that Richardson and others have been doing this, indeed half the fashion industry (ant the photography industry as well) are complicit in it - which to a certain extent excuses Richardson, but only inasmuch as it condemns the fashion/photography industry as a whole, an industry that has absolutely no interest in monitoring what goes on in the name of promoting and producing its products or in preventing the abuses that accompany this promotion and production.

 They are like the Catholic Church (and you can substitute the religion of your choice here and the sentiment will still apply); editor-cardinals, designer-cardinals, art-director-cardinals and photographer-cardinals - covering up and remaining silent over the abuse that is going on in their midst, and pretending that they are nice and liberal and promoting freedom of expression and freedom of thought.
 But they are worse than the Catholic Church, because at least some members of that church are doing something to confront the paedophilia, jew-hating, homophobia and misogyny in its midst.
 You can switch the prejudices around but the wilful denial and obfuscation of what are quite clear-cut employment related ethical issues is so deafening that it is news when anyone steps out of line to speak out (as Rie Rasmussen did with Richardson).
 Being a model is a job and nothing more. ("So, Miss Jones, now before you get that promotion to head teller, how about a little hand job.
 It'll be fun!"
 How does that sound? ).